Anthony Mathelier, PhD

 V5Z 4H4, Vancouver, BC, Canada

-I am currently working as a postdoctoral fellow in Dr. Wyeth W. Wasserman's laboratory.
+I am currently the deputy group leader of Dr. Wyeth W. Wasserman's laboratory.
 I am interested in finding signals of gene expression regulation through genomic sequence analysis.
 During my PhD, I looked for signals of gene regulation at the post-transcriptional level through miRNA regulation in eukaryotes and for genome-wide spatial organization in the procaryote Escherichia coli.
-As a postdoctoral fellow, I am working on accurately finding transcription factor binding sites and the impact of cis-regulatory variations on gene expression.
-Finally, I am involved in the functional annotation of the mammalian genome (FANTOM5) project aiming to build a complete promoter map to uncover the transcriptional regulatory networks defining every human cell type.
+As a postdoctoral fellow, I am working on accurately finding transcription factor binding sites and the impact of cis-regulatory variations on gene expression in human diseases.
+I am also involved in the functional annotation of the mammalian genome (FANTOM5) project.

 Despite improvement of identification methods for functional variations within protein encoding exons, the prediction of variations within cis-regulatory sequences, called cis-regulatory variations (CRVs), remains an unmet challenge.
 The aim of my project is to (i) improve models for the detection of transcription factor binding sites (TFBSs) using ChIP-Seq data and (ii) use derived models to predict and prioritize CRVs.